 Initial feedback from sales calls in mid-2023 revealed a critical gap.
 As one customer put it: "We can see the problems, but what do we do next?"

-The challenge became apparent in early adoption metrics.
+That sentence is the reason this redesign happened.
+The AI was doing the easy part: finding anomalies.
+The humans were being left to do the hard part, deciding what any of it meant, without the tools to do it well.
 Despite strong market interest, we faced difficulties closing sales.
 Publishers needed more than just detection.
-They needed tools that surfaced patterns for their investigation, not exhaustive lists.
 They needed AI that helped them recognize what to look for, then enabled them to act on their own conclusions.

 Our analysis revealed three critical gaps in the platform: